Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 Informational queries are hard to monetize directly.
 People using such keywords are usually in the awareness stage of their buyer’s journey.

-On the other hand, if your goal is making sales and generating revenue, your best bet is to focus on transactional keywords.
+On the other hand, if your goal is direct sales and generating revenue, your best bet is to focus on transactional and branded keywords.

 Finally, if you’re a local business, make sure to optimize your site for local searches because people conducting them are ready to buy your offerings right now!